p-zander/robotframework-tabular-report/README.md

 ## Overview

-**Robot Framework Tabular Report** is an extension for Robot Framework that generates tabular test reports for easier overview and to make them more accessible.
-The report can be converted into various formats, currently CSV and Excel.
+**Robot Framework Tabular Report** is a small extension for Robot Framework that generates tabular test reports alongside the regular output files, for easier overview and to make them more accessible.
+The tabular test report can be generated in different formats, currently CSV and Excel.

 ## Features